dominikbenk/git-hooks/README.md

 - post-applypatch

 This hook is called with the git-am command.
 It does not take any parameters and is called after the patch and commit have been applied.
-This hook is mainly for notification and cannot affect the result of git-am.
+This hook is mainly for notification and cannot affect the result of *git am*.

 - pre-commit

 This is performed before a commit is created.

-1. The user writes git commit -v in the terminal;
+1. The user writes *git commit -v* in the terminal;
 2. git tries to do a pre-commit hook locally on the developer's machine;
 3. If the hook fails, it will abort the commit operation;
 4. If the hook completes without errors, the commit operation continues and a text editor opens to enter the message.

 - pre-merge-commit

-This hook is called by git-merge and can be accessed using the --no-verify option.
+This hook is called by git-merge and can be accessed using the *--no-verify* option.
 It takes no parameters and is called after a successful merge and before the proposed commit log message to execute the commit.
-Exiting this script with a non-zero status causes the git merge command to abort before the commit is created.
+Exiting this script with a non-zero status causes the *git merge* command to abort before the commit is created.
 The pre-merge-commit hook by default, if enabled, triggers the pre-commit hook if the latter is enabled.

-This hook is invoked with the GIT_EDITOR=: environment variable if the command will not invoke the editor to change the commit message.
+This hook is invoked with the *GIT_EDITOR=*: environment variable if the command will not invoke the editor to change the commit message.

 - prepare-commit-msg

-This hook is called by git-commiе immediately after the default log message is prepared and before the editor is started.
+This hook is called by *git-commit* immediately after the default log message is prepared and before the editor is started.

 - commit-msg